Tuscaloosa DUI Lawyer

 Potential DUI Penalties

-For the purposes of establishing the severity of an offense and the penalties mandated under the statutes, Alabama law uses a “lookback” or “washout” period of five years.
-In other words, only the driver’s record from the past five years is relevant.
+For the purposes of establishing the severity of an offense and the penalties mandated under the statutes, Alabama law uses a “look back” or “washout” period of ten years.
+In other words, only the driver’s record from the past ten years is relevant.
 This is important because the penalties escalate depending on the number of violations within that time-period and those penalties include mandatory jail or community service time starting at the second offense.

 In the case of a driver’s first offense, an individual faces a fine of $600-$2100, a 90-day license suspension, mandatory DUI school, and possible jail time of up to one year.